MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/about-admin-roles.md

 # About admin roles

 Your subscription comes with a set of admin roles that you can [assign](assign-admin-roles.md) to users in your organization.
-Each admin role maps to common business functions and gives people in your organization permissions to do specific tasks in the Microsoft 365 admin center.
+Each admin role maps to common business functions and gives people in your organization permissions to do specific tasks in the admin centers.

 ## Things to consider...